open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

 The OpenTelemetry Collector listens to [traces](/docs/concepts/signals/traces/), [metrics](/docs/concepts/signals/metrics/) and [logs](/docs/concepts/signals/logs/), processes the telemetry, and exports it to a wide variety of observability back-ends using its components.
-For a conceptual overview of the Collector, read the [introduction](/docs/collector).
+For a conceptual overview of the collector, read the [introduction](/docs/collector).

 The following tutorial shows how to deploy the Collector and send telemetry to